Clicking Here will take you to Google, remember to hide your tracks

 During law school, she interned in the Trial Chambers of the International Criminal Tribunal for Former Yugoslavia and the International Criminal Tribunal for Rwanda.
 Morgan also studied, literature, law and politics for one year at the University of Granada Spain.

 “I am inspired by the strength and courage of the survivors that I have the privilege of working alongside at Tahirih.
-Their unwavering commitment to breaking century-old cycles of violence and the courage that it takes to stand up for themselves and ultimately all of us remarkable.”
+Their unwavering commitment to breaking century-old cycles of violence and the courage that it takes to stand up for themselves and ultimately all of us is remarkable.”

 Languages: Spanish